 STEP 4.

-Install new memory modules into the memory slots.
-New memory should be detected and configured automatically.
+New RAM modules should be detected and configured automatically.
 You don’t have to change anything in the laptop settings.

-When you turn on the laptop, it will display the following message: “The amount of system memory has changed.”
+When you turn it on, you’ll see the following message on the screen: “The amount of system memory has changed.”

 The laptop may freeze temporarily at this screen.
 Do not turn it off, just wait.